lookbusy1344/RecordValueAnalyser/README.md

                                    ~~~~~~~~~~~~~~~~~~~~  JSV01: member lacks value semantics
 ```

-It was built for C# 11 and .NET 7.
+It was built for C# 12 and .NET 8.
 It checks `record class` and `record struct` types for the following:

 - if the record has a Equals(T) method, it is ok and no more checks are performed
 - Otherwise all members are checked for:
     - the member is a primitive type, enum or string (these are ok)
     - it is a object or dynamic (these are never ok)
+	- it is an inline array (these are never ok) - new in version 1.2 for .NET 8
     - it has Equals(T) or Equals(object) method overriden directly in the type (these are ok)
     - it is a record (these will be checked elsewhere, so are assumed ok here)
     - it is a class (without Equals method, these are not ok)